-General Manager - Finance & Corporate Services, Canterbury DHB and West Coast DHB
+Executive Director - Finance & Corporate Services, Canterbury DHB and West Coast DHB

 Justine has a strong background in the financial, banking and commercial sectors, working for large scale organisations such as NZ Post, ASB Group Investments and Westpac Bank.